-This expected use of the net proceeds from this offering and our existing cash represents our intentions based upon our current plans and business conditions.
+This expected use of the net proceeds from this offering, our existing cash and additional funding from the A&R LSA represents our intentions based upon our current plans and business conditions.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our development and commercialization efforts, the status of and results from clinical trials and actual results of operations, as well as any unforeseen cash needs.
 As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.